HayesBarber/curveauth-dart/README.md

 # curveauth-dart

-A lightweight Dart library for elliptic curve cryptography (ECC) using the `secp256r1` curve.
+A lightweight Dart library for working with elliptic curve cryptography (ECC) using the `secp256r1` curve.
 Also includes a webhook verifier.

 ## Features